Position

 • Professional Engineer (PE) license or eligibility for licensure.

-• Minimum of 5 years of experience in structural design, preferably in a similar industry.
+• Minimum of 3-5 years of experience in structural design, preferably in the construction industry.

 Is becoming a Structural Designer a good career path?

-Choosing a career as a Structural Designer has its pros and cons.
-Here are some to consider:
+Choosing a career as a Structural Designer has its advantages and challenges.
+Here are some pros and cons to consider:

 • Pros: